LANGUAGE & LITERATURE YEAR 3 / ENGLISH LANGUAGE ARTS 8

 How does literature engender meaningful connection between self, text and world?
 What is the relationship like between individuals and society in various contexts?
 How do we construct identity?
 How have authors explored these questions through literature?
 In this course, we will explore these questions by looking at how texts are socially, culturally, geographically, and historically constructed, as well as how language shapes and influences the ideas we share.
 We will read, discuss and create texts in a variety of genres, and learn to pose our own big questions through class discussion and individual inquiry.

 Creative Writing 11/12 is designed for students who are interested in using writing for self-expression and various creative purposes.
 The course provides students with in-depth opportunities to become better writers through the exploration of personal and cultural identities, memories, and stories in a wide range of genres.
 Within a supportive community, students will collaborate and develop their skills through writing and design processes.
 Creative Writing 11/12 invites students to express themselves creatively as they experiment with, reflect on, extend, and refine their writing.
-Throughout the term, writers will have a chance to work in a variety of genres, including short stories, screenplays, poetry, flash fiction, memoir, and creative non-fiction.
+Throughout the course, writers will have a chance to work in a variety of forms, including short stories, screenplays, poetry, flash fiction, memoir and creative non-fiction.
+Please note that this elective course does not fulfill graduation requirements.

-English First builds upon and extends students' previous learning experiences in English Language Arts 10 and 11 courses.
+English First Peoples builds upon and extends students' previous learning experiences in English Language Arts 10 and 11 courses.
 The course is grounded in the First Peoples Principles of Learning.
 It is designed for all students, Indigenous and non- Indigenous, who are interested in delving deeply into First Peoples oral and written literature and visual texts in a range of media.
 The course focuses on the experiences, values and beliefs, and lived realities of First Peoples as evidenced in various forms of text, including oral story, poetry, song, performance, film, and prose.
-A key feature of the course is its focus on authentic First Peoples voices.
-This course may be taken in place of English Studies 12 to meet graduation requirements.]
+Key features of the course include authentic First Peoples voices and post-colonial concepts.